BrumelisMartins/Scope_Homework/README.md

 The application is constructed using Clean architecture + MVVM, which is the current Googles recomendation on how to structure applications.
 Code is split into Data -> Domain -> Presentation layers.
 Layers are connected with dependency injection, library used: HILT.
+The Data stream between layers is connected with suspend functions and Flows.

 ![image](https://user-images.githubusercontent.com/45454489/151356087-8ad29988-b4c7-40ef-8013-8aaf252b8067.png)

 For API calls application uses Retrofit 2, and RoomDB to store the data.